geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/data-model.md

 # Data Model

-This page documents the data model intended to satisfy the [GGC Alpha Release Functional Requirements](https://github.com/geogardenclub/ggc_app/discussions/19).
+This page documents the data model intended to satisfy the Alpha release requirements.

-## Overview of entities
+## Entities

 In this document, "entity" refers to the fundamental forms of persistent data objects.
 Each entity is defined as a set of typed fields.